Social Media Strategy

 How do LinkedIn influencers make money?

-Top LinkedIn influencers monetize through: consulting and coaching, speaking engagements, courses and digital products, brand partnerships, book deals, and driving traffic to their businesses.
+Rarely from LinkedIn itself, since there is no general creator payout comparable to other platforms.
+The income comes from what the audience enables: consulting and coaching, speaking fees, courses and digital products, brand partnerships, book deals, and traffic into their own businesses.

 Start Growing Your LinkedIn Presence